Designer: Unknown (1964)

 Location: Bristol, Rhode Island

-Conditions: 1/10, Conditions here are as bad as it gets.
-In particular, the 3rd hole’s green was unputtable while goose droppings are plentiful and fairways are extremely soggy.
-Bunkers are unplayable and green speeds themselves are very slow.
+Conditions: 1/10, Conditions here were as bad as it gets.
+In particular, the 3rd hole’s green was unputtable while goose droppings were plentiful and fairways were extremely soggy.
+Bunkers were unplayable and green speeds themselves were very slow.

 Scorecard: